 Q: Can my items be returned to me if they are not added to the library’s collection?

-Federal law prohibits the return of donated materials once the donation has been made.
+No, federal law prohibits the return of donated materials once the donation has been made.

-Q: What are the types of materials the Library generally does not accept?
+Q: What are the types of materials the library generally does not accept?

 Mass Market paperbacks

 Single issues of periodicals or broken runs of bound periodicals unless they fill gaps in our current collection

 Outdated, superseded titles